lovelyfrog/cs186/README.md

 # Intro

-Implementations of projects in cs186: Introduction to Database Systems
+Implementations of projects in cs186: Introduction to Database Systems.